patrickhoefler/cloudbuildgraph/README.md

 ### Installation and Usage

-Running `cloudbuildgraph` will create a `cloudbuild.pdf` file in your current working directory that contains a visual graph representation or your Cloud Build pipeline.
+Running `cloudbuildgraph` will create a `cloudbuild.pdf` file in your current working directory that contains a visual graph representation of your Cloud Build pipeline.

 #### Docker